infrae/fcrepo/src/fcrepo/README.txt

 So the client methods call the methods from the WADL API, parse the resulting xml and uses sensible default arguments.

+This is how most client method calls work.
+Normally you would never need to access the WADL API directly, so let's move on.

 Creating Objects
 ~~~~~~~~~~~~~~~~

-Now that we can get PIDs we can move on and create a new object:
+Now that we can get PIDs we can use them and create a new object:

   >>> pid = client.getNextPID(u'foo')
   >>> obj = client.createObject(pid, label=u'My First Test Object')